 The SDP assumes (but does not require) the three volumes described above.
 On Unix/Linux platforms, the SDP creates a convenience directory containing links to the three volumes for each instance.
 This convenience directory is called /p4.
 The volume layout is shown in Figure 2: SDP Runtime Structure and Volume Layout, including the links that constitute the /p4 directory for Unix/Linux platforms.
 (On Windows, the three volumes have their own drive letters, and there is no convenience directory.)
 The convenience directory enables easy access to the different parts of the file system for each instance.
 For instance, the directory /p4/1/root has the database for instance 1, /p4/1/logs has the logs for instance 1, /p4/1/bin has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.

-View Figure 2: SDP Runtime Structure and Volume Layout (below), viewed from tht top down, displays a Perforce application administrator’s view of the system, which shows how to navigate the directory structure to find databases, log files, and versioned files in the depots.
+View Figure 2: SDP Runtime Structure and Volume Layout (below), viewed from the top down, displays a Perforce application administrator’s view of the system, which shows how to navigate the directory structure to find databases, log files, and versioned files in the depots.
 Viewed from the bottom up, it displays a Perforce system administrator’s view, emphasizing the physical volume where Perforce data is stored.

 Figure 2: SDP Runtime Structure and Volume Layout